 In Mumbai slums, youth ages 15-24 constitute 50% of the population.
-One third of this population are marginalized youth who have been officially bracketed as Schedule Castes or Other Backward Castes and poor Muslims.
+One third of this population is marginalized youth who have been officially bracketed as Schedule Castes or Other Backward Castes and poor Muslims.
 Of these, 38% are young women who have received less than 10 years of formal education.
 Mumbai poses unique challenges to delivering quality education to the urban poor first-generation learners with limited access to public secondary schools.
 Girls in slums are deprived of post-secondary school education due to the lack of availability of vocational/skill education and socio-economic barriers which restrict their educational opportunities.
 As a consequence, they lack marketable skills to enter the formal workforce.
-In addition, violence against women, is significant.
+In addition, violence against women is significant, which also increases the restrictions put on women and girls in accessing education and livelihood opportunities.

 EMpower’s 5th grant to Akshara enables adolescent girls to acquire technical, employability and leadership skills to become more competitive in the formal workforce.